 Male breast reduction in the suitable candidate will depend on the cause.
 Dr Drielsma uses liposuction in the case of fatty excess.
 Further, in cases of skin excess and dropping Dr Drielsma combines skin reduction with liposuction.

 What is Gynaecomastia?

 Cases due to breast disk enlargement alone require an operation called a subcutaneous mastectomy.
 This operation is done through a small incision around the nipple.
 It involves removal surgically of the swollen breast disk while preserving subcutaneous fat.
-The operation takes around 2 hours and involves a general anesthetic and overnight hospitalization.
+The operation takes around 2 hours and involves a general anaesthetic and overnight hospitalisation.
 Rebates from medicare and health funds may also apply.

-Complications are also uncommon and include bleeding, infection and fluid accumulation.
+Complications are uncommon; however, all surgery involves some level of risk.
+Complications may include bleeding, infection and fluid accumulation.
 Return to work is usually in 2 weeks.

 Contact Dr Drielsma today for further information or to book a consultation.